ikko-lang/ikko/README.md

 - `make` to build
 - `make test` to run tests
 - `make run` to run an example
-- `stack exec athena -- examples/fib.at` to run a specific file
+- `stack exec ikko -- examples/fib.ik` to run a specific file

 ## Example